ZhangTP1996/TapTap/README.md

 ### Pre-training Corpus

 We have uploaded our pre-training corpus to Huggingface datasets.
-You can download it from [here](https://huggingface.co/datasets/ztphs980/taptap_datasets/).
+You can download it from [here](https://huggingface.co/datasets/ztphs980/taptap_datasets/) and use this [code](https://github.com/ZhangTP1996/TapTap/blob/master/load_pretraining_datasets.py) to load all the datasets into a dictionary of pd.DataFrame.

 ## Citation